Microplastics in Drinking Water - Health Concerns and Minimizing Exposures

 Microplastics in Drinking Water

-When plastics are in the environment and crumbled down into microplastic particles, preventing exposure is troublesome.
-In this way, decreasing plastic production and use is the main protection for reducing contamination in the environment.
+When plastics are in the environment and crumble into microplastic particles, preventing exposure is troublesome.
+In this way, decreasing plastic production and use is the main protection for reducing environmental contamination.

 Other things to minimize your exposure:

 Drink water from your tap.
 Drinking water is probably the most significant source of microplastic consumption.
-However, bottled water has about twofold the microplastic level of tap water.
-As indicated by Sherri Mason, sustainability facilitator at Penn State Behrend and a chemist who has studied plastic in tap water, brew, ocean salt, and filtered water.
+However, bottled water has about twofold the microplastic level of tap water, as indicated by Sherri Mason, sustainability facilitator at Penn State Behrend and a chemist who studied plastic in tap water, brew, ocean salt, and filtered water.

 Do not heat food in plastic.
 Heated plastics have been known to drain chemicals into food.
-The American Academy of Pediatrics (AAP) additionally suggests not placing plastic into your dishwasher.
+The American Academy of Pediatrics (AAP) suggests not placing plastic in your dishwasher.

-Eat all the more fresh food.
-Even though the levels of microplastics in fresh produce have been to a great extent untested, these items are less inclined to expose you to undesirable chemical substances, as per the AAP.
-Particularly when contrasted with anything wrapped in plastic.
+Eat all the fresh food.
+Although the levels of microplastics in fresh produce have been largely untested, as per the AAP, they are less inclined to expose you to undesirable chemical substances, particularly when compared with anything wrapped in plastic.

 Limit household dust.
-Household dust can expose individuals to chemical substances, including phthalates, per-and poly-fluoroalkyl substances, and fire retardants.
-Vacuuming consistently can help lessen household dust exposure.
-As indicated by the Silent Spring Institute.
+Household dust can expose individuals to chemical substances, including phthalates, polyfluoroalkyl substances, and fire retardants.
+The Silent Spring Institute suggests that vacuuming consistently can help lessen household dust exposure.

 Conclusion